 Coleman Dark Room Sundome 6 Review

-Cons: Not as bombproof as higher-end tents, angled walls, pretty basic.
+Cons: Not as bombproof as higher-end tents, no frills

 Compare to Similar Products